-A. Employees of the Company must refrain from activities that may produce disturbance within the Company premises.

-- B. Every employee must comply and perform all reasonable directives and instructions of duly authorized superiors. - C. Employees of the Company must promote safety and preserve security within the Company premises.
-They are expected at all times to abide by the safety rules and regulations of the Company. - D. All employees must wear the uniform / code of dressing prescribed by the Company during the official work hours/days.
+- A. Employees of the Company must refrain from activities that may produce disturbance within the Company premises. - B. Every Employee must comply with perform all reasonable directives and instructions of duly authorized superiors. - C. Employees of the Company must promote safety and preserve security within the Company premises.
+They are expected at all times to abide by the safety rules and regulations of the Company. - D. All Employees must wear the uniform / code of dressing prescribed by the Company during the official work hours/days.